 Field Research in Communication

-Field Research in Communication is a graduate level Communications course aimed at instructing students on how to conduct virtual ethnography using technology as a primary methodological instrument.
-To better understand the online environment and produce meaningful ethnographies, students will use technical tools to collect and analyze data “in the field”.
+Field Research in Communication is a graduate-level communications course aimed at instructing students on how to conduct virtual ethnography using technology as a primary methodological instrument.
+To better understand the online environment and produce meaningful ethnographies, students use technical tools to collect and analyze data in the field.
 Field research, which is traditionally a real-time, “on-the-ground” approach, has transitioned online for this course during Fall 2020 semester.

 What is Virtual Ethnography?

 Simply put, virtual ethnography, more commonly known as online ethnography, is the process of conducting ethnographic fieldwork in an online environment.
 Ethnography is a qualitative research methodology that involves the study of cultural phenomena from the vantage point of the subject(s) under study.
 It centers the insider’s point of view through close examination of the behaviors and thoughts of participants.
 The researcher relies on participant observation to gain an insider understanding of the people and social interactions that are being studied.
 Virtual ethnography can use various internet sites to conduct research, including: newsrooms, chat forums, and social media platforms.
 It may also involve the use of video conferencing tools for interview and focus group discussions.

 All students in the class conducted online ethnographic research centering the experiences of underrepresented/marginalized groups during the COVID-19 pandemic as well as issues surrounding the political unrest of 2020.
 Students are largely investigating their research topics within African American populations across socioeconomic groups, focusing on the concerns of lower socioeconomic individuals and communities.
 Students are each asked to develop an original topic and their own ethnographic instruments (questionnaires).
 Their work will culminate in a final research paper to be presented in class.